ryanknutson/midiremote/README.md

    and change the value of 'midiport' in server.js

-- If desired, change 'port' in server.js (this is the port that the web server runs on, default 8085)
+- If desired, change 'port' (this is the port that the web server runs on, default 3000)

 - Clone this repo and cd into it and run: